Babile Elephant Sanctuary

 The Babile Elephant Sanctuary is a protected area and wildlife sanctuary in eastern Ethiopia.
-It is located in Babille district, East Hararghe Zone of Oromia Region, which lies 560 km east of Addis Ababa and 40 km south of Harar.
+It is located in Babile district, East Hararghe Zone of Oromia Region, which lies 560 km east of Addis Ababa and 40 km south of Harar.

 Geography

 Encompassing 6,982 km2, the sanctuary embraces the valleys of the Erer, Dakata and Fafen as well as the Gobele and Borale rivers; all are tributaries of the Shabelle River.
 Elevations range from 1000 to 1750 meters above sea level, with the lowest elevations at the southern part of the protected area.
 Located near Dakata River valley, the sanctuary presents a landmark to one of the most unique lower hoodoos, originated during the Precambrian era, known as the Valley Of Marvels or Dakata's Rock Valley which provide a good attraction for tourists.

 Wildlife

 Flora

-Babile Elephant Sanctuary provides 237 plant species with 57 families.
+A study published in 2011 states that Babile Elephant Sanctuary has 237 plant species.
 In addition to its vegetation, the sanctuary is covered in semi-arid areas of dense Acacia woodlands, thick scrublands, closed savannahs, evergreen shrubs, and widespread cactus areas.
 The woody species such as umbrella thorn acacia, Dwarf Euphorbia, thorny acacia, Acacia etbaica, Egyptian balsam, Prickly pear, Balanites glabra, Bird plum, Snuff-box tree, Toothbrush tree, and Tamarind that accounted for only 1.4% of the total density which are considered near threatened.
 Even though prickly pear cactuses are invasive to Ethiopia since the 18th century, they are considered sustainable for elephants to feed during arid conditions.
+Anteneh Belayneh noted in 2011 that Lantana camara is a major threat to the sanctuary.